SamGuard/Cell-Virus-Interaction-Sim/README.md

 1. Run "docker build -t "cell-virus" ." with elevated priviliges.
 This will can take around 20 minutes
 1. Finally run "docker run --name cell-virus-sim -it "cell-virus" bash" this will start the container and run bash.

+To extract data from the container you must create and mount a drive that to the /root/Cell-Virus-Interaction-Sim/output folder.

 ## Structure
 Code is compiled into the bin folder.
 The output folder will containt the csv files from the simulation(s).
 The data on agent states and positions will also appear here.